289 River Street,

 5 people favorited this theater

 The American Theatre opened as a movie house in downtown Troy in the early-1920’s.
-It had a twin, the State (Rose) Theatre on 4th Street which was torn down in the 1960’s for a parking lot.
+It had a virtual twin, the State (Rose) Theatre on 4th Street which was torn down in the 1960’s for a parking lot.

 Just login to your account and subscribe to this theater